 In a 2005 Research!America poll, 82% of Americans surveyed said they do not personally know a scientist.

 Scientists and engineers are an important part of every community.
 Learn more about how the Science & Engineering Ambassadors program works to develop strong relationships between community members and their local scientists and engineers.

 This program depends on volunteer ambassadors from the scientific community as well as effective partnerships with community leaders.

-Learn more about how to become an ambassador, how to partner with the National Academy of Sciences, or how to share an idea for an activity or program focused on the topic of energy.
+Learn more about how to become an ambassador, how to partner with us, or how to share an idea for an activity or program focused on the topic of energy.